 - OpenSSH Command Injection Vulnerability (Generic)

 - EOL/Obsolete Operating System: Red Hat Enterprise Linux 6.x Detected

 If you are already using the latest version and the reported vulnerabilities are not listed above, please create a support ticket and attach the security scan report.
 It will be conveyed to the Engineering team and they might get fixed in a future version.
 They will provide you with more details as necessary.

-If the client is already on the latest version and is reporting vulnerabilities, escalate the ticket to the Professional Services team so they consider the need of sending the list to the Engineering team.
+If the client is already on the latest version and is reporting vulnerabilities, L2 should escalate the ticket to Central Engineering as per the NewNet Routing Table.